 Most of the people I see spend most of their lives worrying about their own version of crooked stitches—the size of their thighs, their hips, their abdomens.
+Or the size of their achievements, their successes or their failures.
 As if those things mean something true or real about their lives.
-As if when we get to the end of our lives, a number on a scale will mean anything at all.
+As if when we get to the end of our lives, a number on a scale or in a bank account will mean anything at all.

 I needed a wheelchair for six weeks (due to a sprained ankle and a set of bruised ribs), and sometimes, when my husband was busy and couldn’t transport me from the dining room to the living room, I’d sit outside and stare at the feast in my backyard.
 It wasn’t anything out of the ordinary.
 Just the usual clouds, trees, wind.
 Dog barking.
 Birds trilling.
 Wind blowing.
 The everyday jubilee I’d been passing on my way from desk to kitchen to desk as I worried about the stitches of work, family, errands, responsibilities.
 As I rushed frantically to keep up with the pace of emails, text messages, book deadlines.
 But since I had a concussion and couldn’t think clearly, and since my usual mode of running around was impossible, I had a good excuse to stop everything and contemplate the little things.
 Like living and dying.

 The first time I taught my retreat after the accident, I asked my students to make a list of ten things they loved most about being alive.
 They said things like: reading my daughter to bed, swimming with my son, holding my husband’s hand, being in the forest, taking a hot bath.
 Then I asked them what they would spend their time on if they knew they had a year to live.
 All of them elaborated on different versions of doing what they loved and of loving the people they cherished.
 Not one of them mentioned losing weight, although some of them did say that they would only eat what they really really liked.
 Which brings me to the subject of dieting and weight loss and being fully alive.